joomla/Manual/versioned_docs/version-5.0/building-extensions/components/component-examples/example-form-component.md

 If the data passes validation then the ExampleformReturn view is instantiated, and the raw data and filtered data passed to it.

-## ExampleformReturn View (components/com_exampleform/src/View/ExampleformReturn/HtmlView.php)
+## Site ExampleformReturn View

+Path: components/com_exampleform/src/View/ExampleformReturn/HtmlView.php

 This simply has a function to accept the data from the Controller, which it stores locally.

-## ExampleformReturn tmpl file (components/com_exampleform/tmpl/exampleformReturn/default.php)
+## Site ExampleformReturn tmpl file

+Path: components/com_exampleform/tmpl/exampleformReturn/default.php

 This simply outputs the raw and filtered data which was passed to the view.

 Remember that the view and the tmpl file share the same function context, so variables set up in the view are accessible in the tmpl file.

+## Custom Field

-## components/com_exampleform/src/Field/MytimeField.php
+Path: components/com_exampleform/src/Field/MytimeField.php

 This is the source code for the `mytime` custom field.

+## Custom Filter

-## components/com_exampleform/src/Filter/LettersonlyFilter.php
+Path: components/com_exampleform/src/Filter/LettersonlyFilter.php

 This is the source code for the `lettersonly` custom filter.

+## Custom Validation Rule

-## components/com_exampleform/src/Rule/Noasterisk.php
+Path: components/com_exampleform/src/Rule/Noasterisk.php

 This is the source code for the `noasterisk` custom server-side validation rule.

+## Media joomla.asset.json file

-## media/com_exampleform/joomla.asset.json
+Path: media/com_exampleform/joomla.asset.json

 This defines the component's javascript (and CSS) assets, together with their dependancies, as required by the [Web Asset Manager](../../../general-concepts/web-asset-manager.md).

 For components this file is always automatically processed by Joomla.

+## Javascript client-side validation code

-## media/com_exampleform/js/no-uppercase.js
+Path: media/com_exampleform/js/no-uppercase.js

 This is javascript code for the custom client-side validation rule.